shaimaa-hshalaby/Angular_Guide/06-Services/README.md

 -  modularity
 -  reusability

+### Injector and Providers
+-    The **provider** is something that can create or deliver a service.
+-    The **injector** is the object that chooses and injects the provider where the application requires it.

+### How to register the providers to the injector
+There are several ways to register the providers to the injector
+1.    by adding meta-data to the @Injectable() decorator
+2.    by adding the providers to the meta-data of the components or the modules.

 ### Create Service using Angular CLI
 -  Run ng generate to create a service as follows

     ```
       ng generate service <SERVICE_NAME>
     ```
--  You will find that the angular CLI created a file named *<SERVICE_NAME>.service.ts* that has a code similar to the following:
+-  You will find that the angular CLI created a file named *<SERVICE_NAME>.service.ts* that has a skeleton service class similar to the following:

    ```
       import { Injectable } from '@angular/core';